bamos/bamos.github.io/_posts/2014-09-08-nbd-android.md

 tags: [Android,Linux]
 ---

+**This post describes how to create a network block device on Android to use storage on a remote server.**
 Linux uses [block devices][block-devices] to provide reads and writes to hardware technology without exposing the hardware characteristics of the devices.